 Don’t forget to consult your practitioner before you start taking any herbal formula.

 Makari Wellness – Dignified Dementia Treatment with Acupuncture, Functional Neurology, Herbs and Nutrition.

-Thanks to the holistic approach Makari Wellness implements, the majority of neurological disorders can be treated successfully.
-Most conditions will see improvement while the overall goal of treating degeenerative conditions is to slow their progress and maximize a person’s well being during the process.
-Makari methods are efficient for reducing the symptoms of Alzheimer’s, Parkinson’s, dementia, and other conditions that effect the activities of daily living.
+Thanks to the holistic approach Makari Wellness implements, the majority of neurological disorders can be effectively treated.
+Most conditions will see improvement while the overall goal of treating degeenerative conditions is to slow their progress and maximize a person’s well being.
+Makari Wellness’ methods are efficient for reducing the symptoms of Alzheimer’s, Parkinson’s, dementia, and other conditions that effect the activities of daily living.
 We can help to maximize well being, slow progress and restore dignity.